zPianodude/ood-apps/bc_example_tensorboard/README.md

 ## Using Tensorboard plugin
 For the home directory sandbox install, once the app is placed in your ondemand dir, it should show up in your OOD web page under the develop pulldown in the my sandbox apps

 Select Tensorboard app, enter the path that has your TensorFlow log and start.
-After a node is allocated, use the
+After a node is allocated open a new browser tab and use the host and port displayed to browse to Tensorboard.